codefresh-io/rpc/README.md

 var queue = new Queue('queue-name', options);
 ```

-The same initalization code is used by the clien and worker sides.
+The same initialization code is used by the client and worker sides.

 ## How to use it